Huntonion/guessingGame/README.md

 `rosrun ros_vosk vosk_node.py`

-Then, the user can engage in a minigame by telling the robot phrases such as "Link, start the guessing game." or can order the robot to dance and move by saying "Link, come here" and "Link, dance".
+Then, the user can engage in a minigame by telling the robot phrases such as "Turtle, start the guessing game." or can order the robot to dance and move by saying "Turtle, move forward" and "Turtle, dance".